CORNET: Learning Table Formatting Rules By Example: Related Work

 \section{Related Work}

-Despite the needs for CF in spreadsheet systems, there have been relatively few formal studies on this feature. \cite{Abramovich04spreadsheetconditional} discusses how CF in Excel can improve the demonstration of mathematical concepts. \cite{numerical_formatting} describes CellGAN, a conditional Generative Adversarial Network model which focuses on borders and alignment of cells to learn hierarchical headers and data groups in tables.
-In contrast, \system{} targets value based formatting of cells and also generates their associated formatting rules.
+Despite the large spreadsheet userbase, and the importance of data formatting, there have been relatively few formal studies on conditional formatting. \cite{excelMathModel} gives detailed coverage of how this feature works in the context of Excel. \cite{Abramovich04spreadsheetconditional} discusses how CF in Excel can improve the demonstration of mathematical concepts.

+Recent progress in automatic table formatting includes \cite{numerical_formatting} which describes CellGAN, a conditional Generative Adversarial Network model which focuses on borders and alignment of cells to learn hierarchical headers and data groups in tables.
+It uses an end-to-end approach to learn formatting directly from a large amount of formatted sheets.
+Other work like \cite{rel_formatting_1,rel_formatting_2} focus on formatting cells based on table structure (headers, partitions, etc.) and cell sizes.
+In contrast, \system{} targets data formatting, based on user-provided examples, and also generates the associated formatting rule.

 \system{} uses a program-by-example (PBE) paradigm, which has been popularized by systems like FlashFill \cite{flashfill} and FlashExtract \cite{flashextract}.
-These systems, which are available in Excel, learn string transformation and data extraction programs from few input-output examples. \cite{out_prog_together} finds outputs and programs together, while \cite{ranking_outputs} finds programs and then ranks them based on output.
+FlashFill learns string transformation programs from few input-output examples while FlashExtract is a general framework for tabular data extraction by examples.
+Because of their ease of use, they have been integrated into commercial software---FlashFill and FlashExtract are available in Excel.
+Popper \cite{Popper} is another popular inductive logic programming (ILP) framework for learning programs by specifying examples and constraints. \cite{out_prog_together} finds outputs and programs together, while \cite{ranking_outputs} finds programs and then ranks them based on output.
+The notion of re-interpretation in \cite{re-interpretation} finds outputs and programs in one DSL and the program in another DSL.
 In contrast, \system{} first hypothesizes the outputs (cell formats) and then learns the associated rule. \system{} is the first system to take an ``output-first'' synthesis approach motivated by the fact that in this case output space is much smaller than program space.

-In terms of search techniques, \cite{flashmeta} uses goal-driven top-down symbolic backpropagation.
-This is not applicable in our setting because the boolean signal (i.e., is a cell in a particular format group) is too-weak to derive strong-enough constraints to navigate the search space.
-Another popular alternative in PBE is bottom-up enumeration~\cite{bottom_up_enum}, but our search space is too large.
+In terms of search techniques, \cite{flashmeta, vldb-search} uses goal-driven top-down symbolic backpropagation.
+This is not applicable in our setting because the boolean signal (i.e., is a cell formatted) is too-weak to derive strong-enough constraints to navigate the search space.
+A popular alternative in PBE is bottom-up enumeration~\cite{bottom_up_enum, query-pbe, vldb-pbe-2}, which is infeasible in our setting because of the large search space.